Caeph/paperfly/README.md

 I also recommend you check it out if you are using Ubuntu 20.04, as you could run into problems when installing mono and msbuild.

 # Running

+These parameters are valid for the latest package.
+We are currently reworking parts of the software.
+Once ready, some changes to parameter setting will be done.

 To run the program when it is in your path, use
 ```
 paperfly --input_fast<q|a> <input filename> --k <k> --control_file <control filename>